w3c-webmob/network-evolution-roadmap/roadmap.md

 #### Understanding xG
 3G, 4G and even 5G are common terms we use to describe networks, but they're not always an accurate representation of "evolution" of the mobile networks. xG terms describe a set of requirements, usually identified by a standards body, which describes what that standards body feels is an acceptable set of requirements for the "next generation" in mobile telecommunications.
 4G is a great example: requirements set by the ITU were originally too steep to achieve for the first new hardware tests of LTE, later once the ITU reset the requirements some 3G-based services met the requirements and branded themselves as 4G, despite not being a major system upgrade.
 A major system upgrade in mobile networks would usually require a large hardware change (or rollout) with limited or no backwards compatibility; for LTE the change meant moving to a full IP network, for 5G it may mean virtualisation of the network.

 To make labelling clearer mobile operators tend to refer to the technology rather than the xG, most commonly now: LTE.
-5G is, however, also often used.
-This is because no new standard exists for the evolution of the mobile network past LTE currently, therefore only requirements exist under the label "5G".
+Since only requirements but no new standards exist for the evolution of the mobile network past LTE, the term "5G" is currently used across users and mobile operators.

 #### Downgrading
 It is important to understand how devices downgrade.
 A device will first attempt to setup a connection with it's highest capable connection mechanism; for most new devices this is LTE.
 If this is unsuccessul it will downgrade to the next most capable connection (usually HSPA/+) and keep downgrading till it can establish a connection.
 Most devices will report "no connection" if the allowed bandwidth on the connection is less than 100kb/s.

 ### Current Status (2015)
-Mobile operator technologies are heavily standardised, meaning little differentiation between similar level services throughout the globe.
+Mobile operator technologies are heavily standardised, meaning little differentiation between similar level services throughout the world.
 However, countries often differ in their deployment of these technologies, resulting in vast differences in throughput and latencies.
-Most new devices in the developed world will now come LTE enabled, offering 2G, 3G and LTE capabilties although not all developing countries have a widely deployed LTE network (EXAMPLES - spain, uk, us).
-Furthermore developing countries may offer 3G devices only.
-(CHECK on 2G only countries, although I think these are gone).
+Most new devices in the developed world will now come LTE enabled, offering 2G, 3G and LTE capabilties.
+Developing countries may offer 3G devices only, some countries in Africa run 2G networks only, but thankfully these are being upgraded currently.

 #### LTE
-LTE architecture is completely based off of IP.
-Downlink rates on LTE (rates from the core mobile network to a users device) can reach up to 300 Mbit/s, and latencies in the radio access network can be less than 5ms.
+LTE architecture is a complete IP network (both the Core Network and the RAN use IP).
+Downlink rates on LTE (rates from the core mobile network to a users device) can reach up to 300 Mbit/s, and latencies in the radio access network (RAN) can be less than 5ms.
 LTE deals well with fast moving devices (say, if a user is on a train up to 500km/h depending on frequency band) and supports streaming and multi-casts.

 A user will need an LTE-capable device to use LTE. the list of devices which support LTE are constantly growing.
 [Wikipedia](http://en.wikipedia.org/wiki/LTE_%28telecommunication%29#Devices) has a good, almost up-to-date list.